 1. Adjust Your Diet

-Pitta thrives with cooling, hydrating, and slightly sweet or bitter foods.
+Pitta thrives with cooling, hydrating, and slightly sweet, bitter foods and bland foods.

 Favor: